magomar/Agendernet/data/README.md

                         Dataset name
   --path PATH           Path to dataset folder
 ```

-for Adience, use path to folder contain Adience fold.txt files
+for Adience, use path to folder contain Adience fold.txt files.